-Back in Knowledge of Interactions and How This Can Influence Breeding Objectives I said: “Good breeders will have a breeding objective—a goal to develop an animal that to them is the ‘best’ of its kind for the traits they desire.”
+Back in Interactions And Breeding Objectives I said: “Good breeders will have a breeding objective—a goal to develop an animal that to them is the ‘best’ of its kind for the traits they desire.”

 What is “best” will differ even amongst breeders of the same breed—as shown by the Border Collie example in that post.
 Two different breeders with two different—and valid— versions of “best”.
 Two very different breeding objectives, and yet the same objective: that of breeding an animal that “best” meets an end user’s needs.

 Breeders should always keep the end user in mind when determining their breeding objectives.
 The end user, after all, is the one who will either buy (directly or indirectly) your animals or the products your animals produce.
 To know the end user is to know your breeding objectives.

 Many breeding industries can be represented by a three-tiered pyramid.
 There are a small number of elite breeders at the top, who sell breeding stock to a larger group of breeders (or “multipliers”) below.
 Those breeders in turn build up numbers of quality animals to sell to a larger group again of end users below them.

 End users in the sheep, cattle, pig and poultry industries are the commercial producers.
 They are breeders as well as producers, and seek animals that are reproductively and physically sound, and which will produce profitably and reliably the fibre, milk and meat demanded by processors and the public.